 English Learner READ Guidance

 In collaboration with the department’s English Learner Literacy Task Force, CDE has developed guidance for implementing the READ Act with English learners.
-The guidance document provides information on an allowable exemption to the requirements of the READ Act and guidance for determining significant reading deficiencies for English learners
+The guidance document provides information on a requirements of the READ Act and guidance for determining significant reading deficiencies for English learners as reflected in the revised State Board Rules to the READ Act on Tuesday, March 12, 2013.
+The amendments were in response to an opinion from the Attorney General with respect to sections that address how an English Learner may be identified as having a significant reading deficiency when their literacy instruction is provided in both English and Spanish.

 READ Plan Sample for EL Students